cyvorsec/TryHackMe/Lookup CTF/TryHackMe Lookup Walkthrough.md

 https://www.exploit-db.com/exploits/46481

 This is Python2 script, so you should convert the code to Python3 if you have problems.
-When you analize the script, you see that you need the picture file ***SecSignal.jpg*** in the same folder as the scirpt, that will be uploded, and used for command injection.
+When you analize the script, you see that you need the picture file ***SecSignal.jpg*** in the same folder as the script, that will be uploded, and used for command injection.

 Make some regular ***.jpg*** file and run the script: